Ceasefire attempt in Ukraine fails amid Russian shelling - NZ Herald

 Earlier, the Russian defence ministry said it had agreed with Ukraine on evacuation routes out of the two cities.

-In comments carried on Ukrainian television, Mariupol Mayor Vadym Boychenko said thousands of residents had gathered for safe passage out of the city when shelling began Saturday.
+In comments carried on Ukrainian television, Mariupol Mayor Vadym Boychenko said thousands of residents had gathered for safe passage out of the city when shelling began.

 "We value the life of every inhabitant of Mariupol and we cannot risk it, so we stopped the evacuation," he said.